NasosG/pik_pok/README.md

 ## Download and Installation

-You can download the files from https://github.com/NasosG/pik_pok We used xampp locally, so we installed it under xampp/htdocs folder and we made a mysql database(we named the database pik_pok).
+You can download the files from https://github.com/NasosG/pik_pok.
+<br>We used xampp locally, so we installed it under xampp/htdocs folder and we made a mysql database(we named the database pik_pok).
 All the tables of the database are in pik_pok.sql folder

 1. Open PHPMyAdmin, create a Database & import `pik_pok.sql`.